bharadwaj-raju/toc-assignment/cfg-simplify/README.md

-# Context-Free Grammars: Simplification and Conversion to Chomsky Normal Form
+# Simplification of Context-Free Grammar

 Bharadwaj Raju, University of Hyderabad.